Table of Contents_

 Two of the more recent technologies in flatscreen monitors are Samsung’s Dynamic Crystal Color and its other proprietary tech, PurColor.
 Understanding the difference between Dynamic Crystal Color vs PurColor and what they promise will help you find the best TV for your needs.

 Dynamic Crystal Color (DCC) is Samsung’s high-end color display tech, which displays a rich spectrum of over one billion colors for exceptional, innovative levels of detail, contrast, vibrance, and fidelity.
-This large jump in display power comes at a bit of a premium over many display types, however, and depending on how a display is used, may not be worth the extra cost for all.
+This large jump in display power comes at a bit of a premium over many display types; however, depending on how a display is used, it may not be worth the extra cost for all.

 Dynamic Crystal Color in a Samsung display will give an optimal viewing experience in a mid to high-end model regardless of the media being viewed or the specific model.

 PurColor is Samsung’s other newer technology, which functions somewhat like High Dynamic Range to display a larger spectrum of colors than traditional RGB methods for more detailed, richer colors and image fidelity.
 While less expensive than Dynamic Crystal Color, its performance can vary quite a bit from model to model, sometimes rendering it little more than a marketing angle as opposed to an effective piece of tech.

 Of the two technologies, DCC offers a superior number of colors, being capable of producing an impressive 1 billion-plus colors for some of the richest, most detailed images available.

 Conversely, PurColor displays a significantly smaller number of colors overall but attempts to increase perceived detail and richness by displaying colors based on both primary and secondary colors as opposed to the standard RBG method.